Collins Radio Company

 An additional problem was only on the AM BC band or Band 1.
 Low gain was the result of a defective mixer coil that appeared to have gotten very hot.
 Fortunately, the first 51J-2 receiver provided a good condition coil.
 These coils are easy to replace as they are only held in place by two tangs that have to be pushed inward to dismount a coil and "snap" into place when installing the coil into the mounting hole.
 The wire leads are the same diameter as the coil wire itself and the connections to the trimmer capacitors are fairly delicate so care must be taken in the removal and installation.

 A full IF/RF alignment had already been performed early on the receiver and a quick touch-up was all that was necessary for top performance that is at or better than the original specs.
-Audio is fairly nice as I did replace the .01uf across the audio output transformer with a .0047uf to increase the high frequency audio response.
+Audio is fairly nice as I did replace the .01uf across the audio output transformer with a .0047uf to increase the high frequency audio response (I may change this back to .01uf in order to maintain the original "51J-2 sound" - Jun2023.)
 I usually run the Collins 270G-1 loudspeaker with this 51J-2 and that gives just a little bass discernable on strong SW BC stations or AM BC stations.
 Reception of ham AM stations benefit with the increased audio highs with better intelligibility.
 But, the 51J-2's audio is still communications-grade, not high fidelity.

 Photographic Details on the 51J-2 - Five Photos